intel/QAT_Engine/docs/config_options.md

     is different from the default.

 --enable-qat_provider
-    Enables the QAT Provider (`qatprovider`) interface for OpenSSL 3.x.
-    The default, if not specified, is the Engine interface.
+    Deprecated.
+The QAT Provider (`qatprovider`) is enabled by default.
+This option is retained for backward compatibility and has no effect.

+--enable-qat_engine
+    Enables the legacy QAT Engine interface.
+The QAT Engine is disabled by default.
+Specify this option to build and enable the legacy QAT Engine.

 ```
-Refer to [OpenSSL Provider Support](qat_common.md#openssl-provider-support) for supported algorithms and test examples.
+Refer to [QAT Provider Interface](qat_common.md#qat-provider-interface) for supported algorithms and test examples.
 ```

 --enable-qat_fips
-    Enables FIPS support when provider is enabled.
-Valid only when built against OpenSSL 3.0.8 along with the flag `--enable-qat_provider`, (disabled by default).
+    Enables FIPS support for the qatprovider.
+It is supported when building against OpenSSL 3.0.8 and later.
+While this option enables FIPS-compatible functionality in the qatprovider, FIPS compliance can only be claimed when it is used as part of a validated OpenSSL FIPS configuration.
 ```
 Refer to [FIPS 140-3 Certification](qat_common.md#fips-140-3-certification) for more details.
 ```